The Buffrs Book

 error if the specified package cannot be found.
 It implements the opposite

-operation from the add
+operation from the add command.

 Lockfile Interaction